open-prophetdb/biomedgps-data/wandb/README.md

 - wandb_entity: The entity name in wandb.
 If you want to use wandb to visualize the embeddings, please set it to the entity name in wandb.

-- model_name: {TransE, TransE_l1, TransE_l2, TransR, RESCAL, DistMult, ComplEx, RotatE} The models provided by DGL-KE.
+- model_name: {TransE, TransE_l1, TransE_l2, TransR, RESCAL, DistMult, ComplEx, RotatE}.
+The models provided by DGL-KE.

 - data_path: DATA_PATH The path of the directory where DGL-KE loads knowledge graph data.

 - dataset: DATA_SET The name of the knowledge graph stored under data_path.
 If it is one of the builtin knowledge grpahs such as FB15k, FB15k-237, wn18, wn18rr, and Freebase, DGL-KE will automatically download the knowledge graph and keep it under data_path.

 - format: FORMAT The format of the dataset.
 For builtin knowledge graphs, the format is determined automatically.
-For users own knowledge graphs, it needs to be raw_udd_{htr} or udd_{htr}. raw_udd_ indicates that the user’s data use raw ID for entities and relations and udd_ indicates that the user’s data uses KGE ID. {htr} indicates the location of the head entity, tail entity and relation in a triplet.
+For users own knowledge graphs, it needs to be raw_udd_{htr} or udd_{htr}. raw_udd_ indicates that the user's data use raw ID for entities and relations and udd_ indicates that the user’s data uses KGE ID. {htr} indicates the location of the head entity, tail entity and relation in a triplet.
 For example, htr means the head entity is the first element in the triplet, the tail entity is the second element and the relation is the last element.

 - data_files: [DATA_FILES ...]
 A list of data file names.
 This is required for training KGE on their own datasets.
 If the format is raw_udd_{htr}, users need to provide train_file [valid_file] [test_file].
 If the format is udd_{htr}, users need to provide entity_file relation_file train_file [valid_file] [test_file].
 In both cases, valid_file and test_file are optional.